hmcts/pip-data-management/README.md

 We utilise [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) to store our logs.
 Ask a teammate for the specific resource in Azure to access these.
 Locally, we use [Log4j](https://logging.apache.org/log4j/2.x/).

+In addition, this service is also monitored in production and staging environments by [Dynatrace](https://www.dynatrace.com/).
+The URL for viewing our specific Dynatrace instance can be had by asking a team member.

 ## Security & Quality Considerations
 We use a few automated tools to ensure quality and security within the service.
 A few examples can be found below: